Navapuliyur Pilgrimage

 Temple times:

 The temple remains open from 7 AM till 12 Noon and 5 PM till 9 PM.
-Even though the temple timings are mentioned in the temples, the temple timings are not strictly followed by the priests as the temples are situated in remote villages.
-Therefore it is advisable to contact the priests beforehand to confirm the time of visiting the temples.
+Since the temple is in remote village, not visited by many, the temple timing is not adhered to and therefore it is advisable to contact the priests (94433 04978 or 098949 27573 or 04142 236728) in advance before visiting there.

 Navapuliyur temples – 3 – Erukkaththampuliyur

-Erukkaththampuliyur is 73 km from Thirupathipuliyur and 13 km from town Virudrachalam.
-The name of the village Erukkaththampuliyur is not widely known to everyone and therefore it is generally called Rajendrapattinam.
+Erukkaththampuliyur is 73 km from Thirupathipuliyur and 13 km from Virudrachalam town.
+Since the name of the village Erukkaththampuliyur is not widely known, it is generally called as Rajendrapattinam.

-Finally, the Banar with his wife entered into the divine light (Lord Shiva’s light) that appeared in Thirugnaana Sambandhar’s wedding to merge in Lord Shiva’s feet.
-The said day is celebrated in the month of Vaikasi [May-June] on the day of Star Moola.
-In this temple site Lord Shiva has graced many of his devotees for salvation and has also blessed childless King Rajaraja Chola get an offspring.
-Lord Muruga too was relieved of his curse to get back his speech in this temple.
-Lord Kethu, one of the Navagrahas planets relieve the sufferings of those who pray him here along with the prime divine Lord.
+During the wedding of Thirugnana Sambandhar, when the life span of both the Banars ended, both of them merged into the feet of Lord Shiva, when a frightening light appeared.
+The day is celebrated in the month of Vaikasi (May-June) on the day of Star Moola.
+In this temple site, Lord Shiva has granted salvation to many and has also blessed childless King Rajaraja Chola to get an offspring.
+Lord Muruga too was relieved of his curse and got back his speech which was lost earlier.

 Lord’s name: Neelakanteswar